cestle18/css-tailwind/README.md

 Static pages integrated using HTML and [Tailwind](https://tailwindcss.com/).
 Wireframes have been previously done in [Figma](https://www.figma.com/file/4YqxUdrmg6rx2v9wJZerhB/Wireframe?node-id=0%3A1).

+This project was made by [Pierre Bandasavanh](https://github.com/BdsvhPierre) and I.

 ## 🛠 How to install

 You'll need Node and NPM, then clone the repo and install the dependencies: